FDA bans shock device used on mentally disabled patients

-WASHINGTON (AP) -- The Food and Drug Administration is banning an type of electrical shock device used to discourage aggressive behaviors in patients with disabilities.
+WASHINGTON (AP) — The Food and Drug Administration is banning electrical shock devices used to discourage aggressive behaviors in patients with disabilities.

 Health experts have called the devices outdated and unethical for years and pushed for the ban.